Franklinsotolongo/correct-the-html/README.md

 ### Tasks

 Inside `index.html`:
-- [ ] Update the HTML tags so that they are correct and semantic
+- [X] Update the HTML tags so that they are correct and semantic
+- [X] Update main and article tags for semantic structure
+- [X] Replace image container div with a figure element
+- [X] Convert content divs to paragraph for proper sematics
+- [X] Update footer to use the footer tag

 ### Tips